igor-kupczynski/kupczynski.info/content/posts/2019-12-15-fips-golang/index.md

 +FROM goboring/golang:1.13.4b4
 ```

-> There are some other changes in the branch, to add new option `-fipsMode`, which resets the ciphersuite to a FIPS compliant one.
-You may want to do something else, like still allow user configured ciphers as long as they are a subset of FIPS compliant ones, etc. But these changes are UX improvements when running in FIPS mode.
-No "core" app changes required.
+There are some other changes in the branch, e.g. to add new option `-fipsMode`, which resets the ciphersuite to a FIPS compliant one.
+You may want to do something else, like still allow user configured ciphers as long as they are a subset of FIPS compliant ones, etc. No "core" app changes required.

-> `testssl` reports this:
+`testssl` reports this:

 ```
 ...